-Love that she collaborated with Calvin Harris on this track.
-It’s gives her fans a different sound than anything we’ve heard from her before.
+Love that she collaborated with EDM maestro Calvin Harris on this track.
+It gave her fans a different sound not previously heard from her before.
 Pure genius to cast an on-screen boyfriend to resemble her ex, Chris Brown.
 Nothing drums up sales like a bit of controversy.

 OOOOOOOOOOMMMMMMMMMGGGGGGG.
 Word’s cannot express how much I love this song.
 Definitely one of my favorites from her discography.
 The “oh, na, na, na” part is so catchy.
 I also like the fact she incorporates a reggae vibe to represent her homeland.
 Keepin’ it real.
-Anytime she collaborates with Drake is pure magic.
-“Take Care” is fantastic.
+She and Drake always deliver.
+“Take Care” is another fantastic collabo.

-At first, I wasn’t a fan of this song, then I saw a drag queen perform it and instantly I became hooked.
+At first, I wasn’t a fan of this song.
+Then I saw a drag queen perform it and instantly I became hooked.
 How hilarious is that?
 A lot of people don’t like this video, but I do.
 I appreciate that fact the clip is all about her looking sexy and happy once again.
-At long last, her depressing Rated R days were behind her.
+At long last, her depressing Rated R days were finally behind her.

 Album: Recovery (Eminem album)

 This is one of three tracks that predominantly feature another artist with Rihanna just singing the chorus.
 Some say it’s not fair she gets credit for these No. 1s.
 Admit it though, without her vocals on these tracks, they wouldn’t be as powerful.
 Megan Fox and Dominic Monaghan fighting in the video wouldn’t resonate the same emotional impact.